Lung Nodules

 Submit request or call to make an appointment.

-A lung nodule is a small, round growth in the lung sometimes referred to as a “spot on the lung.”
-Most are benign.
+A lung nodule is a small, round growth in the lung sometimes called a “spot on the lung.”
+Most are benign, but may represent an early sign of disease and possibly early-stage lung cancer.

 Nodules are smaller than 3 centimeters or 1.2 inches.
 A growth larger than that is considered a pulmonary mass and is more likely to be cancerous.
-Nodules are found in up to half of adults who get a chest X-ray or computed tomography (CT) scan, according to the American Thoracic Society.
+Nodules are found in up to half of adults who get a chest X-ray or CT scan, according to the American Thoracic Society.

-Norton Pulmonary Specialists work together as a team to collaborate on your case.
-They also work with specialists across the Norton Healthcare system to collect viewpoints from other physicians when necessary.
-Whether you need symptom management or aggressive treatment for cancer, we have the resources to take care of you.
+The Norton Pulmonary Specialists team works together to collaborate on your case.
+It also works with specialists across the Norton Healthcare system to collect viewpoints from other physicians when necessary.
+Whether you need to manage symptoms or require aggressive treatment for cancer, we have the resources to take care of you.

 What Is a Lung Nodule?